SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Python

+- [google/python-fire](https://github.com/google/python-fire) - Python Fire is a library for automatically generating command line interfaces (CLIs) from absolutely any Python object.
+- [matterport/Mask_RCNN](https://github.com/matterport/Mask_RCNN) - Mask R-CNN for object detection and instance segmentation on Keras and TensorFlow
 - [chineseocr/chineseocr](https://github.com/chineseocr/chineseocr) - yolo3+ocr
 - [PyImageSearch/imutils](https://github.com/PyImageSearch/imutils) - A series of convenience functions to make basic image processing operations such as translation, rotation, resizing, skeletonization, and displaying Matplotlib images easier with OpenCV and Python.
 - [ray-project/ray](https://github.com/ray-project/ray) - An open source framework that provides a simple, universal API for building distributed applications.
 Ray is packaged with RLlib, a scalable reinforcement learning library, and Tune, a scalable hyperparameter tuning library.